-DPS is committed to keeping pace with the rapid growth in Stapleton and has announced plans for 2 new schools to be opened in Stapleton for the 2013 – 15 school year.
+DPS is committed to keeping pace with the rapid growth in Central Park and has announced plans for 2 new schools to be opened in Central Park for the 2013 – 15 school year.

 Two options are currently being considered for the Bluff Lake School.
 The first option being considered is Highline Academy which is a charter school with approval for a second campus.
 The second option is the development of a fresh program to be designed from the ground up.

 Recent bond measures that passed have DPS moving forward on the construction of a new middle and high school located at 56th Avenue and Central Park Boulevard.
 The new school is slated to be ready for the 2015 school...

 Sellers market or Buyers market?
 I think we’re moving to the seller’s side.

 With the benefit of hindsight, it is now very apparent that the Denver real estate market, along with the rest of the country, underwent a price correction starting in 2006.
 The price of real estate began to decline when the supply of home buyers dropped sharply as a result of the subprime mortgage crisis.
 As we all know, the law of supply and demand has a large influence on price.
 When the demand fell, supply stayed the same exerting downward pressure on home prices.